 The minimum wage will increase by $13 a week, boosting the pay packets of 2.2 million Australians.

-The Fair Work Commission made the decision to lift the minimum wage, however the increases will be phased in over time.
+The Fair Work Commission decided to lift the minimum wage, however the increases will come into effect in different industries over time.

 Minimum wage increases